Emerging technologies to support health data management

 Health-specific API standards include:

 Platforms that enable data to be accessed in a secure way that does not allow removal from the platform, often referred to as "trusted execution environments".
-For example, EUCANConnect's DATAShield project aims to enable analysis of research data without removal from the data storage source.
+For example, EUCANConnect's aims to enable analysis of research data without removal from the data storage source.